luapower/luapower-all/ui.md

 ## Creating new widgets

-The API for creating and extending widgets is larger and more complex than the API for instantiating and using existing widgets.
-This is normal, since widgets are supposed to encapsulate complex user interaction patterns as well as provide customizable presentation and behavior.
+The API for creating and extending widgets is necessarily larger and more complex than the API for instantiating and using existing widgets, since widgets are supposed to encapsulate complex user interaction patterns as well as provide customizable presentation and behavior.

-The main topics that need to be understood in order to create new widgets are:
+The main topics that need to be understood in order to create new widgets or extend existing ones are:

  * the [object system][oo] and its extensibility mechanisms:
 	* subclassing and instantiation